yasinmo/cpu8008/README.md

 # cpu8008
-Intel 8008 Emulator, written in C++ and Qt
+Intel 8008 Emulator, written in C++ and Qt5

 Maps Video Memory to 0x2000